Dr Kawshi De Silva

-Receptionists Jose Reyden, Faith Bowden & Evangeline (Eva) Davids are highly experienced and people-centred and are very compassionate and caring.
+Receptionists Jose, Faith & Eva are highly experienced, people-centred and are very compassionate and caring.

 Practice Manager Sandeep (Bachelor in Physiotherapy, Dip.
 Health Promotion) works tirelessly towards overseeing maintenance of the Practice standards by ensuring all staff implement our policies and protocols towards excellent service delivery.

 Is to become the best patient-centred Medical Practice in Te Atatu South through dedication and encouragement to achieve the best possible care and support to our community.

 To deliver quality and safe health services to our enrolled patients that is effective in reducing health disparities.

 Professionalism: To take a professional approach to all work-related activities

 Respect: To respect patients’/peoples’ rights and embrace the differences

 Honesty: To be open and honest with each other in all undertakings